MyElectrons/PDU-Commander/README.md

 ('off', '2')
 2: Outlet 2       : Outlet Turned Off
 ```
-Note that the `command:argument` parameters must be passed as a single argument - hence if you like or need to use spaces in them, please remember to put quotes around each `"command : argument"` pair.
+Note that the `command:argument` parameters must be passed as a single command line argument - hence if you'd like or need to use spaces in them, please remember to put quotes around each `"command : argument"` pair.

 ### Read current and power, and be quiet
 <pre>